Luck9r/DotnetScraper/README.md

 ```

 ## Configuration
-The scraper uses an `inputs.yaml` file to define the products to scrape.
-Each product should have a `productID` and a `domain`.
+The scraper uses an `inputs.yaml` file to define the items to scrape.

 ```yaml
 inputs: